cs5581/CS684_Project/Test Plan/Test Plan.md

 - Manual test cases should be performed

 ## Responsibilities
+- We all will be working on test plan, test reports and test cases for the project.
 - Each member of the team going to work on each and every concepts and collaborate with each other.
 - We are going to help the other team members for completing the project.
 - If we face any challenges during the implementation of the application
   - Then, all four of us will try to solve those obstacles by contributing our time and effort.

+## Pass/Fail Criteria
+- All the major functionality of the application should work as intended and the pass percentage of test cases should be more than 90%.
+- There should not be any critical bugs.

 ## Schedule
 - It will take two to three days for designing the report and other two weeks for coding and testing.